gcanti/fp-ts/docs/modules/Random.ts.md

 ## randomElem

-Returns a random element of a `ReadonlyNonEmptyArray`.
+Returns a random element of a `NonEmptyReadonlyArray`.

 **Signature**